tevaughan/modgraph/README.md

 ## A Tool for Mathematical Art

-For any integer N > 1, the `modgraph` program produces a corresponding three-dimensional scene.
+The `modgraph` program produces a different three-dimensional scene for each integer N > 1.
 The scene for any choice of N is a representation of the abstract mathematical graphs produced by squaring integers under [modular arithmetic][mod], with N as the *modulus*.
 For each N, there are at least two graphs.